toastal/elm-applicatives-and-json-decoders/README.md

 - - -

-So let's see some in action with some real JSON because people want to know about Tasks and Cmds as well -- see [Pokémon example](https://codepen.io/toastal/pen/kXAKPk) `PokemonViewer.elm`.
+So let's see some in action with some real JSON HTTP requests because people want to know about Tasks and Cmds as well -- see [Pokémon example](https://codepen.io/toastal/pen/kXAKPk) `PokemonViewer.elm`.